bruceyu777/autolib_refactor/plugins/README.md

 ## Auto-Discovery

-Your APIs are automatically discovered when placed in `plugins/apis/`.
-No registration required!
+Your APIs are automatically discovered at **both compile-time and runtime** when placed in `plugins/apis/`.
+No manual registration required in `cli_syntax.json`!

+### How It Works

+**Compile-Time Discovery:**

+- The compiler scans `plugins/apis/` when generating lexer patterns
+- Custom APIs are included in the regex patterns used for tokenization
+- Your APIs are recognized as API tokens (not device commands) during parsing
+- This happens automatically when the script syntax module initializes

+**Runtime Discovery:**

+- The API manager discovers and registers all custom APIs
+- APIs are ready for execution by the executor
+- Function signatures are inspected to enable proper parameter handling

+### Result

+Your custom APIs work seamlessly from `plugins/apis/` without any schema registration.
+Just create your API function and it's immediately available in your test scripts!

 All public functions (not starting with `_`) are automatically registered as APIs.